AprilArcus/carousel/README.md

   `display: table-cell;`).
-IE10+ support is probably realistic, and the path toward supporting prefixed CSS in a general way while maintaing the purity of `render()` is clear: we detect prefixes before initializing React and then pass an key‐value store from standard property names to prefixed names through the tree of React components as props.
+IE10+ support is probably realistic, and the path toward supporting prefixed CSS in a general way while maintaing the purity of `render()` is clear: we detect prefixes before initializing React and then pass a key‐value store from standard property names to prefixed names through the tree of React components as props.
 See `utils/detectPrefixes.js` and `index.jsx` for details.
   As for mobile, React Touch events looks straightforward, and